IanLKaplan/CognitoDemoThymeleaf/README.md

 One of the Thymeleaf features that I found attractive is the ability to include web page fragements in a web page.
 I used fragements to include the standard web page declarations for Bootstrap and other packages.
 This makes web pages easier to develop and limits changes to the web page header to a single file.
 I also added a page header fragement that is included in every page.

 A reader familiar with JSP can compare the JSP pages in [CognitoDemo](https://github.com/IanLKaplan/CognitoDemo) to the pages in this repository to see how various JSP features are implemented in Thymeleaf.
+The CognitoDemo web pages do not make use of include/fragment features that the Thymeleaf version has since I have not figured out if this can be done in JSP/JSTL.

 One problem I had with Thymeleaf is the poor error messages.
 Or, more to the point, nonexistent error messages.
 For example, in the JSP code in the change_password.jsp page there is the following conditional.
 Note that in the JSP I used single quotes to surround the conditional.